UKCloud/documentation/articles/openstack/ostack-faq.md

 For support, you'll need to log a request with UKCloud, who will log the ticket with the relevant supplier.
 UKCloud will then inform you about any updates.
 However, UKCloud isn't responsible for the actual resolution of non-IaaS issues.

-### Do you have a Key Management System (KMS) for activating Windows?

-Yes.
-A we provide a [step-by-step guide](../vmware/vmw-how-setup-kms.md) on configuring and using this service.

 ### How do I control an instance?

 You control an instance via the OpenStack dashboard or API.
 Controls include stop, start, restart, load media, clone, snapshot, and so on.